-Perspective | The national mall may get a Latino museum — someday.
+Perspective | The Mall may get a Latino museum — someday.
 These Latina curators aren’t waiting on it.

 It can be seen in the faces of Sandra Cisneros, Celia Cruz and Dolores Huerta at the National Portrait Gallery.

-It can be seen in the report card of a DACA recipient that is part of a new exhibition at the National Museum of American History called, “Girlhood (It’s Complicated).”
+It can be seen in the report card of a DACA recipient that is part of a new exhibition at the National Museum of American History called “Girlhood (It’s Complicated).”

 Verónica Méndez, who is one of the newest curators, helped make that happen.